-The Six String Theory Competition is the inspiration of Grammy winning Lee Ritenour, who debuted the International Competition in 2010 with the release of his all-star guitar CD, “6 String Theory.”
+The Six String Theory Competition is the inspiration of Grammy winning musician Lee Ritenour, who debuted the International Competition in 2010 with the release of his all-star guitar CD, “6 String Theory.”
 The biennial competition is marking its sixth competition in 2018.

 Ritenour explains the history and progression of the competition: